ANGL: Question & Answer

 Investing involves substantial risk and high volatility, including possible loss of principal.
 Bonds and bond funds will decrease in value as interest rates rise.
 An investor should consider the investment objective, risks, charges and expenses of the Fund carefully before investing.
 To obtain a prospectus and summary prospectus, which contains this and other information, call 800.826.2333 or visit vaneck.com/etfs.
 Please read the prospectus and summary prospectus carefully before investing.

-CLOs start 2023 with higher yields and spreads compared to a year ago, and portfolio positioning and security selection were key performance drivers for the VanEck CLO ETF in 2022.
+Portfolio positioning and security selection were key performance drivers for the VanEck CLO ETF in Q1 as the Fund outperformed the J.P.
+Morgan CLO Index.